XinyueZ/AndroidFaceMaskDetection/README.md

 # How does CameraX work

-1. Create `ExecutorService` for processing bitmap or image analysis.
+1. An `ExecutorService` for processing bitmap or image analysis.
 2. Require camera permission if the permission is not granted.
-3. Create a `ProcessCameraProvider`.
+3. A `ProcessCameraProvider` which provides camera specifications, eg: availability of front/rear face.
-4. Bind different functionalities on the `ProcessCameraProvider`.
+4. Bind different functionalities on the or depending on `ProcessCameraProvider`.
 5. An object ` ImageAnalysis.Analyzer ` for `ImageAnalysis`.

 ## dito